7parth/HackRx-6.0-Hackathon/README.md

 ## 🏆 Hackathon Context

 This project was built for the **Bajaj Finserv HackRx Hackathon** to demonstrate how **AI-powered document intelligence** can:

-- 📑 Extract insights from complex documents
+🏆 Achieve **67th** rank out of 4800 teams in the hackathon 📑 Extract insights from complex documents
-- ⚡ Accelerate business decision-making
+⚡ Accelerate business decision-making
-- 🔒 Ensure security with caching & authentication
+🔒 Ensure security with caching & authentication
-- 🚀 Scale with Docker for enterprise-ready deployment
+🚀 Scale with Docker for enterprise-ready deployment

 ---